 5. Most religions admit that other religions possess some part of the truth.
 This means that even if the religion we become a part of does not possess the whole truth, if it has part of the truth then it will bring us closer to truth than we could have been had we remained entirely irreligious and disbelieving.

 This list is not meant to be a systematic or all-encompassing response to the many gods objection.
-It just brings together some of the intuitions that were floating about at the surface of my mind just now, after my having thought about these things let the course of many years.
+It just brings together some of the intuitions that were floating about at the surface of my mind just now as I was reflecting on it, after having thought about these things over the course of many years.
 To me, the many-gods objection seems deeply flawed and unconvincing, and from multiple different angles.
 This list brings together just a few examples of why that is so.

 If anyone wants to help me continue to think through these questions, please feel free to chime in below, in the comments!
 I look forward to learning from you.